xuanzhichen/cadimulc/README.md

-# cadimulc: Causal Discovery with Multiple Latent Confouders
+# cadimulc: Hybrid Causal Discovery Workflow
 Cadimulc is a light Python package standing for **CA**usal **DI**scovery with **M**ultiple **L**atent **C**onfounders,
 providing the easy-to-use API to learn an empirical causal graph from generally raw data with relatively efficiency.